-(2) From September 1, 2018 until November 1, 2019, Ms. Logothetis attended five (5) board meetings in person and one (1) board meeting by telephone.
+(2) From September 1, 2019 until November 1, 2020, Ms. Logothetis attended two (2) board meetings in person, one (1) board meeting by telephone and three (3) board meetings by video conference.

-(4) The value of unvested DSUs at the financial year-end is the market value of the Subordinate Voting Shares on August 31, 2019, which was US\$3.65 (CA\$4.85).
-The market value of the Subordinate Voting Shares was calculated by using the highest of the closing prices of the Subordinate Voting Shares on the Toronto Stock Exchange and on the NASDAQ Global Select Market on August 30, 2019 using the daily exchange rate of the Bank of Canada to convert either the NASDAQ Global Select Market closing price to Canadian dollars or the Toronto Stock Exchange closing price to United States dollars as required.
+(4) The value of unvested DSUs at the financial year-end is the market value of the Subordinate Voting Shares on August 31, 2020, which was US\$3.60 (CA\$4.70).
+The market value of the Subordinate Voting Shares was calculated by using the highest of the closing prices of the Subordinate Voting Shares on the Toronto Stock Exchange and on the NASDAQ Global Select Market on August 31, 2020 using the daily exchange rate of the Bank of Canada to convert either the NASDAQ Global Select Market closing price to Canadian dollars or the Toronto Stock Exchange closing price to United States dollars as required.
 The actual gains on vesting of DSUs will depend on the value of the Subordinate Voting Shares on the date of vesting.
 There can be no assurance that these values will be realized.